-Latin ah-AL-geh, American AL-gay Danish Aalge, name for an auk.

-This is a special bird for our waters, only encountered occasionally, and most often as a swiftly-flying black and white object flying by our whale-watching boat at 25+ knots.
+Latin ah-AL-geh, American AL-gay Danish Aalge, name for an auk This is a special bird for our waters, only encountered occasionally, and most often as a swiftly-flying black and white object flying by our whalewatching boat at 25+ knots.
 My most common observation is a chunky bird with a black top and bright white bottom with narrow wings that beat swiftly as the bird flies no more than 1-3 meters off the surface of the water.
 Every bird I've seen has been in Saginaw Channel.
 In 2010 I spotted one bird.
-2011 is a banner year for them, having spotted them five times including five birds sitting on the water just 30 yards away from the boat on August 18 when I took the left photo.
+2011 is a banner year for them, having spotted them five times including five birds sitting on the water just 30 yards away from the boat on August 18 when I took the left photograph.
 These birds are beginning their molt to winter plumage with speckling beginning to show on the bird on the left and the white neck and cheek with the curved black eye-line developing on the bird on the right.
-A week later on the 27^{th} , the two birds on the right are almost completely in their nonbreeding plumage of fall.
-Cepphus Pallas, 1769, Guillemot seh-fuss Greek κεππος kepphos, a waterbird; pale waterbird mentioned by Aristotle, Dionysius, Hesychius and others.
-Cepphus columba Pallas, 1811, Pigeon Guillemot, k'eik'w co-LUM-bah Latin columba, pigeon; dove.
+A week later on the 27th, the two birds on the right are almost completely in their nonbreeding plumage of fall.
+2015 is the year of rule-breaking.
+Instead of just occasionally seeing a murre, I see them nearly every day I'm out on the water, and usually groups of them, anywhere from three to three dozen.
+I chat about it regularly with fellow birders who also find this unusual.
+Then comes winter and we learn of a massive Common Murre die-off in our SEAK water that even makes CNN headlines: "Thousands of birds found dead along Alaskan shoreline" (January 22, 2016): The vast majority of the bird deaths are due to starvation.
+Tests on 100 carcasses revealed almost all the murres were emaciated, and the culprit is likely their lack of a good food supply.
+"The fish that they eat tend to have a narrow band of water temperatures they can live in," Irons said.
+"If the temperature gets too warm or too cold the fish disappear."
+And there's plenty of warm water off Alaska's coast right now.
+Since 2013, an expanse of seawater that's 2 to 7 degrees Fahrenheit above average has stretched from Asia to North America.
+Scientists have dubbed it "the blob," and they're studying it closely for its effect on wildlife.
+Cepphus Pallas, 1769, Guillemot seh-fuss Greek κεππος kepphos, a waterbird; pale waterbird mentioned by Aristotle, Dionysius, Hesychius and others Cepphus columba Pallas, 1811, Pigeon Guillemot, k'eik'w co-LUM-bah Latin columba, pigeon; dove.